Uploading and Deploying Apps¶

-To import a new application or update an existing application version, click .
+Select Configuration and then to import a new application or update an existing application version.

-In the dialog, click Browse, and navigate to the directory that contains the hybrid app package.
+In the Import Application Version dialog, select Browse, and navigate to the directory that contains the hybrid app package.

 New version information appears for the uploaded hybrid app for each mobile platform.
 You cannot change this information.